-- Integration into the onboard Power Management System: The charging station should be integrated into the ship's Power Management System.
-An integration into a group of "unimportant consumers" would be recommendable.
-In case of high-power demands, the charging station can be automatically disconnected from the grid until sufficient power is available again. - Manual switch-off: It should be possible to disconnect the entire charging station easily from the grid to stop further use, e.g. by a manual switch-off (access only for crew).
-This may become necessary, for example, if dangerous goods are transported at nearby parking spaces or if heavy weather is expected.
-The switch-off device (to disconnect charging station from power supply) should always be located in a non-explosive area/room.
-This can also be realized by integration into the Power Management System, if necessary. - Integrated protection features: The charging station must include all safety measures that are also required ashore.
-Among other things the functionality of communication between the charging station and the battery management system of the vehicle is required, e.g. - o short circuit protection - o overcharging protection shut down if an overcharging of the battery occurs - internal cooling of the charging station or the charging cable, if necessary (depending on power) - temperature monitoring of the charging station, the cable and the plug switch-off in case of damage and overheating - o shutdown at a hazard alert of vehicle's battery management system - Integration into ship's Alarm and Monitoring System: The charging station should give an alert in case of internal as well as external malfunctions.
-The alert should be transferred to the bridge or to a permanently manned control center (e.g. engine control room). - Ventilation: Appropriate use of the ventilation system of the ship and its tactical use in case of emergency should be considered. - Remote emergency shutdown: In case of an accident, e.g. a fire nearby, it should be possible to remotely switch off the charging station. - Alarm: Each charging station should trigger an audible alarm, distinct from other alarms in the roro space in case of dangerous situations (e.g. problem within the charging station, with the connection or with the car battery). - Monitoring: A video monitoring system that fully covers the charging station and its surroundings should be provided.
+should always be located in a non-explosive area/room.
+This can also be realized by integration into the Power Management System, if necessary.

+- Integrated protection features: The charging station must include all safety measures that are also required ashore.
+Among other things the functionality of communication between the charging station and the battery management system of the vehicle is required, e.g. - o short circuit protection, - o insulation monitoring and fault detection devices, - o overcharging protection shut down if an overcharging of the battery occurs, - internal cooling of the charging station or the charging cable, if necessary (depending on power), - temperature monitoring of the charging station, the cable and the plug switch-off in case of damage and overheating, and - o shutdown at a hazard alert of vehicle's battery management system - Integration into ship's Alarm and Monitoring System: The charging station should give an alert in case of internal as well as external malfunctions.
+The alert should be transferred to the bridge or to a permanently manned control centre (e.g. engine control room). - Ventilation: Appropriate use of the ventilation system of the ship and its tactical use in case of emergency should be considered. - Remote emergency shutdown: In case of an accident, e.g. a fire nearby, it should be possible to remotely switch off the charging station. - Alarm: Each charging station should trigger an audible alarm, distinct from other alarms in the roro space in case of dangerous situations (e.g. problem within the charging station, with the connection or with the car battery). - Monitoring: A video monitoring system that fully covers the charging station and its surroundings should be provided.
 Preference should be given to thermal imaging.
 The footage should be made available and grouped together with other fire safety related controls and systems in a continuously manned control station or the safety centre, if provided. - Mechanical protection of components and cables: An IK10 rating should be considered.
-Furthermore, any components of the charging station that can be installed outside the ro-ro space should be installed at other locations. - Procedures for storage of cables, connection and disconnection: - The cables should be long enough to reach the car's charge port without being connected in an unsafe way for passengers to move on the car deck or putting unnecessary physical strain on the cable itself.

-- Before disconnecting a charging cable, it's usually required to push a unlock or release button in the car/on the car key in order to physically unlock the charging cable from the car's charging connector.
+Furthermore, any components of the charging station that can be installed outside the ro-ro space should be installed at other locations. - Procedures for storage of cables, connection and disconnection: - The cables should be long enough to reach the car's charge port without being connected in an unsafe way for passengers to move on the car deck or putting unnecessary physical strain on the cable itself. - Before disconnecting a charging cable, it's usually required to push a unlock or release button in the car/on the car key in order to physically unlock the charging cable from the car's charging connector.
 This ensures that there is no electric current in the car-cablecharging station connection when disconnecting the cable.
-So in general, the car's driver/owner must be present when disconnecting the charging cable. - The crew members should recognize common light indicators of different vehicles' charging procedures, which means that they should be trained to fully understand the properties of the charging station - Training of fire teams: Training of fire teams should take into consideration the specific design parameters of the charging stations. - Signage and marking at location of charging: Clearly visible signs and painting of dedicated charging spaces on the ship's car deck floor should be provided including a sign next to every charging station, that urges passengers not to start/stop any charging activity. - Information to passengers: Appropriate information should be provided to passengers intending to charge their vehicles. - Special considerations with respect to carriage of dangerous goods/condition of battery: "Home made" electric vehicles should not be allowed to be charged.
+So in general, the car's driver/owner must be present when disconnecting the charging cable. - The crew members should recognize common light indicators of different vehicles' charging procedures, which means that they should be trained to fully understand the properties of the charging station.

+- Training of fire teams: Training of fire teams should take into consideration the specific design parameters of the charging stations. - Signage and marking at location of charging: Clearly visible signs and painting of dedicated charging spaces on the ship's car deck floor should be provided including a sign next to every charging station, that urges passengers not to start/stop any charging activity. - Information to passengers: Appropriate information should be provided to passengers intending to charge their vehicles. - Special considerations with respect to carriage of dangerous goods/condition of battery: "Home made" electric vehicles should not be allowed to be charged.